LSU New Orleans Privateers: Women's basketball

-Head coach Keeshawn Davenport, previously served as a student-athlete, graduate assistant and assistant coach on team's coached by Joey Favaloro and Amy Champion.
 The Privateers play at 8,933-seat Lakefront Arena.

 On March 19, 1983, the Buck-ettes as they were known, won their third game in three days in Amarillo, Texas defeating Memphis 68–58 to win the Women's National Invitational Tournament.
 The team previously defeated Weber State (100–70) in the semifinals and Texas Tech (66–65) in the quarterfinals.